CDCgov/hubverse-annotator/README.md

 # Hubverse Annotator

 > [!IMPORTANT]
 > This project is currently IN PROGRESS.
-As such, there may be parts of this repository that do not make much sense or that are broken!
+As such, there may be parts of this repository that are desired but non-existent or that may not work as smoothly as we want!

 ## Background